Posts Tagged ‘Alternate History’

 The body before him remained motionless, making no sound except his breathing.

-“Oh so you’re Michael Meyers now.
+“Oh, so you’re Michael Meyers now.
 Come on let me get it back.”
 Patrick reached up for the mask but the body before him pushed his hands away.
 “What the fuck man!”
 Patrick pushed shoved the person before him, then got pushed back while reaching for this mask with his own hands.
 Patrick’s hands gripped the rubber mask; but a second pair of hands hung onto it like a petulant child.
 “You’re gonna rip the mask you asshole!”
 Patrick swung a body shot which made the shape before him recoil and release his hands.
 Patrick then ripped the mask off the child’s face.
 Franklin took a deep breath as beads of sweat fell from his cheeks to the floor.

 Patrick then tossed the mask on his bed before saying, “Get the fuck out of my house!”

 With all his strength and rage Franklin punched Patrick in the groin, bringing him to his knees.
 Still feeling the pain in his gut, Franklin knew the truth, he was no Shape.
 He could never take this guy in a fight.
 He knew there was only one chance as he reached for the thick power cord below Patrick’s desk.
 While Patrick’s hands still covered his groin, Franklin wrapped the cord around the teenager’s exposed neck.
-Patrick desperately tried to pull off, he was the stronger of the two but Franklin the cord tightly wrapped around the boy’s throat.
+Patrick desperately tried to pull off, he was the stronger of the two, but Franklin wrapped the cord tightly around the boy’s throat.
 The victim desperately thrashed around the floor, but Franklin couldn’t let him get away.
 He couldn’t stand knowing someone else had gotten what was rightfully his.
-Not only did this boy win the prize, but he had friends, girls,…sex.
+Not only did this boy win the prize, but he had friends, girls…sex.

 His victim now had his stomach on the floor.
 Franklin thrust his hips forward pulling upward on the cord with all his strength.
 Patrick made one final thrash of his arms before the life left his body.